-- Grating from piping jarring against an object
+- Resistance from piping jarring against an object

 - Unsecured fittings

-How long your system has been working and the area of the leak play a role in whether you should repair or replace your AC system.
+How long your system has been running and the area of the leak play a role in whether you should repair or replace your AC system.

-Filthy evaporator coil—As time passes, the evaporator coil becomes dirty and causes issues resembling a dusty filter.
+Dusty evaporator coil—Throughout the seasons, the evaporator coil becomes dirty and causes issues resembling a dusty filter.
 You’ll gradually receive lower airflow until your unit freezes or stops cooling.
 You’ll need to contact Service Experts Heating & Air Conditioning to repair the problem.

 Defective blower motor or relay—A blower motor going at an incorrect speed or not turning on at all can create freezing.
-It might also be irregular, running at maximum speed and slowing down after it gets too hot.
+It can also be intermittent, running at top speed and slowing down after it gets too hot.
 Or a relay might cause it to start one time and not the subsequent time.
-In either case, you will need to call Service Experts Heating & Air Conditioning to repair the issue.
+In either case, you will need to call Service Experts Heating & Air Conditioning to repair the trouble.

-Booking annual AC maintenance or heat pump maintenance can help you bypass this issue.
-Our pros will thoroughly check and clean your equipment, which frequently allows us to catch small issues before they turn into large issues.
+Booking annual AC maintenance may help you skip this malfunction.
+Our technicians will meticulously check and clean your unit, which frequently allows us to notice small issues before they turn into large issues.